-All new posts created shall be submitted to the PSC in February of the previous financial year for vetting and evaluation (job size) before approval is granted for filling at the next financial year which shall be in line with the Ministry's organizational structure and budget approved.
+All new posts created for the next financial year shall be submitted to the PSC Office no later than the 31st January of the current financial year for vetting and evaluation (job size) before approval is granted for filling at the next financial year which shall be in line with the Ministry's organizational structure and budget approved.
 The Commission shall outsource the job evaluation function where appropriate.